Skip to content

 Feb 04, 2026 · 4 min

-SF Superior Court ruled SFUSD illegally retaliated against journalism teacher Eric Gustafson for defending students who published a story about teacher misconduct at Lowell High.
-Principal Jan Bautista yanked him from his class and reassigned him to teach English — violating California’s Journalism Teacher Protection Act.
-A district that punishes truth-telling sets the tone for everything that follows.
+SF Superior Court ruled SFUSD illegally retaliated against Lowell journalism teacher Eric Gustafson for letting students publish a story about teacher misconduct.
+Principal Jan Bautista yanked him from his class; the court ordered reinstatement within 30 days under California’s Journalism Teacher Protection Act.
+A district that punishes teachers for defending student press freedoms is telling you exactly how it handles inconvenient truths — a pattern that repeats in every post that follows.

 Jan 30, 2026 · 3 min